json-schema-org/website/pages/learn/getting-started-step-by-step.md

 }
 ```

-## References outside the schema[#references]

-So far our JSON schema has been wholly self contained.
-It is very common to share JSON schema across many data structures for reuse, readability and maintainability among other reasons.

-For this example we introduce a new JSON Schema resource and for both properties therein:
-* We use the `minimum` validation keyword noted earlier.
-* We add the [`maximum`](https://json-schema.org/draft/2020-12/json-schema-validation.html#section.6.2.2) validation keyword.
-* Combined, these give us a range to use in validation.
+The new `required` validation keyword only applies within the scope of the `dimensions` key.

+<span id="external"></span>

+## Add an external reference[#external]

+This section describes how to reference resources outside of the schema.
+Sharing schemas across many data structures is a common way to make them easier to use, read, and keep up-to-date.
+So far, the product catalog schema is self-contained.
+This section creates a new schema and then references it in the product catalog schema.

+The following schema validates a geographical location:

 ```json
 {